palaa159/Docs/Tutorials/02-Ganglion_Getting Started_Guide.md

 ## Download/Run the OpenBCI GUI on macOS

-This part is for Mac users.
-If you use Windows or Linux, there are special parts for you below.
+This setup is for Mac users.
+If you use Windows you will need a CSR 4.0 USB <> BLE Donlge.
+Go to the end of this tutorial and follow the instructions for installing it, then come back here.

 ![Bluetooth On!](../assets/images/ganglion_BLE-ON.png)